pulp/pulp_container/docs/rbac/permissions.rst

 Private Repositories
 --------------------

-A private repository can be created using Pulp's API for Container Distributions.
-A distribution can be created before pushing to the repository or an existing distribution can be updated with ``private=True``.

 Users wishing to ``pull`` from a Container Distribution with ``private=True`` will require the following object level permission on the Distribution::